Chevron Corporation Shareholder Proposal

-Evaluate a policy of not doing business with governments believed to be complicit in genocide
+Evaluate a policy of not doing business with governments engaged in genocide or crimes against humanity

 To Chevron Shareholders:

-Azzad Asset Management and the Ursuline Sisters of Tildonk, US Province, urge shareholders to vote FOR Item 6 on the proxy card, “Stockholder proposal regarding report on business with conflict-complicit governments,” at Chevron’s annual general meeting on May 31, 2017.
+The proponents urge shareholders to vote FOR Item 5 on the proxy card, “Stockholder proposal regarding report on business with conflict-complicit governments,” at Chevron’s annual general meeting on May 30, 2018.

 As shareholders, we believe that our company has the duty to avoid the moral, legal, financial, reputational, and operational risks posed by doing business with governments complicit in genocide or crimes against humanity.

 Until last year, Burma was home to some 1.1 million Rohingya people, an ethnic and religious minority.
 Although they have lived in Myanmar for generations (since it was formed as a modern country), the Rohingya are not among the 135 ethnic groups recognized by law in Myanmar, and most of the country’s Rohingya are denied citizenship and freedom of movement.

 For decades, they have been subject to a government-sanctioned campaign of forced relocation, violence, and persecution.